ewusiessel/qr-code-component-main/README.md

 ### Useful resources

 - (https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/line-height) - This helped me discover the line-height property for fine-tuning the spacing between text
-- (https://www.joshwcomeau.com/css/center-a-div/) - This is an amazing article which helped me  understand the concept of centering with margin auto property and centering text.
+- (https://www.joshwcomeau.com/css/center-a-div/) - This is an amazing article which helped me  understand the concept of centering with margin auto property.

 ## Author